Table of Contents

-Download the VST SDK from the Steinberg SDK download portal.
-If you download the VST3 SDK then you can build both VST3- and VST2-compatible plug-ins.
+Download the VST3 SDK from the Steinberg SDK download portal.
+This will allow you to build both VST2 and VST3 plug-ins.

 Once you have downloaded the VST SDK you need to perform a one-time set-up in the Projucer in order for it to find all of the relevant files.
 Open the Projucer and navigate to menu item Projucer > Global Search Paths on MacOS or File > Global Search Paths on Windows and Linux.
 Make sure that the Paths tab is selected.
 Add the SDK paths to the relevant fields.

 - If you remove the text from the field for a particular path first, you can then drag-and-drop the directory from your operating system.

 If you have the VST 3 SDK you can add the same path top both the VST SDK and VST3 SDK fields.
 If the paths are correct they should be displayed in black text (or red if there is a problem).

 To create an audio plug-in with JUCE, create a new project in the Projucer and select Audio Plug-In as the project type.
 See Tutorial: Getting started with the Projucer if you don't know how to do that.